theapache64/coin_hive_android_sdk/README.md

 }
 ```

 Done.
-Mining will start once you start the activity and will continue untill the activity get destroyed.
+Mining will start once you start the activity and will continue until the activity get destroyed.
+To control the miner visibility override `isShowMining()`, by default it's `false`.

 ### Miner status